Updated on November 18th, 2020

 goes a long way to making this a decade of feeling in our prime, rather than on a downhill slide.

-In fact, some scientists belive that for many of us, our fifties are going to be the beginning of a second life, if not a second career!
+In fact, some scientists believe that for many of us, our fifties are going to be the beginning of a second life, if not a second career!

 Coming into our own

 Being more experienced, wiser, more acceptant and relaxed about things.
 Living more consciously.
 Appreciating life more deeply.
-And having the luxury of being able to do things differently – based on previous experience.
+Stripping from our life what’s distracting and unnecessary.
+Doing things differently, in ways that suit us better – based on previous experience.

 Don’t want to keep doing what you’re doing?
 It’s not too late to change!